S e e w a l d' s A r t G a l l e r y

 "My registration priority (at Southwestern) was so low that all the photo classes were filled.
 But I had friends who would sneak me into the darkroom.
 I learned to do my own developing and printing.
 I knew there was magic in the darkroom.
 Within 10 months, I was winning awards."

-After college, Seewald sold newspapers, furniture and advertising and tended bar in a place where he could hang his photos.
+After college, Seewald sold newspaper advertising (and photographed the ads), furniture and tended bar in a place where he could hang his photos.
 When patrons began buying the images, he got the idea to open his own gallery.

 To Photographers Forum magazine article.